 The Company is exposed in varying degrees to a variety of financial instrument related risks, including, credit risk, currency risks, liquidity risk, interest rate risk and capital risk.
-Details of the primary risks that the Company is exposed to are laid out in the notes to the Company's audited annual consolidated financial statements.
+Details of the primary risks that the Company is exposed to are laid out in the notes to the Company's audited annual consolidated financial statements for the years ended October 31, 2023 and 2022.
+Management has determined that these risks, individually and in aggregate, are immaterial to the Company.